PopovEvgeniy/magicswf/readme.txt

 Version history

 0.1-0.8: The unstable branch.
-0.9: The project name changed.
+0.9: The project name has changed.
 The stable branch.
 0.9.1-0.9.8: The small changes.
-0.9.9: A small bug is fixed.
+0.9.9: A small bug has been fixed.
 1.0-1.1: The small changes.
 1.1.1: The source code was recompiled under Open Watcom.
 1.2-1.4.1: The small changes.
-1.4.2: A small bug is fixed.
+1.4.2: A small bug has been fixed.
 1.4.3: The small changes.
-1.4.3.1-1.4.3.4: Documentation updated.
+1.4.3.1-1.4.3.4: The documentation has been updated.
 1.4.4-1.4.8: The small changes.
-1.4.9: Visual C++ support improved.
+1.4.9: Visual C++ support has improved.
-1.4.9.1: Documentation updated.
+1.4.9.1: The documentation has been updated.
 1.5: The small changes.
-1.5.0.1: Documentation updated.
+1.5.0.1-1.5.0.2: The documentation has been updated.